 There are lots of personality measures out there, and each one offer a unique insight into what makes you tick.
 But aside from distracting you in the middle of the workday for about 10 to 20 minutes, there are also real benefits that come with taking personality tests.
 Today, we will give you the best reasons why you should take a personality test.

 A Brief History of Personality Testing

 Before we go to the reasons to take a personality test, let’s know a bit about its history first.
-Around 460BC, Hippocrates proposed that humans had a persona, which is a personality that was encompassed of four different temperaments.
+Around 460BC, Hippocrates proposed that humans had a persona, which is a personality that was encompassed four different temperaments.
 According to him, whichever fluid was more dominant in a person determined their “humor” and, consequently, their different personality.

-Wilhelm Wundt, in 1879, became the Father of Psychology, and as well as the first person to draw a clear difference between the human body and human personality theory.
-In the late 1800s, Sigmund Freud founded the psychodynamic approach, and its popularity leads to a drastic change in the way people viewed and understood personality with a group of people in social situations.
+Wilhelm Wundt, in 1879, became the Father of Psychology, as well as the first person to draw a clear difference between the human body and human personality theory.
+In the late 1800s, Sigmund Freud founded the psychodynamic approach, and its popularity led to a drastic change in the way people viewed and understood personality with a group of people in social situations.
 According to Sigmund Freud, our personality was a lot more complex than initially suggested.
-And that our behavior and personality is determined by our innate needs and drives.
+And that our behavior and personality are determined by our innate needs and drives.

 Reasons to Take a Personality Test

 When you receive an accurate personality test result, you will exclaim happily that it is very true.
 However, if you don’t, you’ll try taking the test again.
 But why do you think it’s important to pay attention to the answers?
-It’s because humans like validation that comes with establishing who they really are as individuals.
-And the more you know yourself, the more you’ll be able to emphasize what you really need in life, relationships, and other aspects.
+It’s because humans like validation that comes with establishing who they are as individuals.
+And the more you know yourself, the more you’ll be able to emphasize what you need in life, relationships, and other aspects.